chuanfuyap/chuanfuyap.github.io/_posts/2021-12-07-advent-code.md

 _tldr; all the solutions are in this [repo](https://github.com/chuanfuyap/adventcode/tree/main/2021) in jupyter-notebook format marked by their days_

-_updated 18-12-2021 for day 11's solution_
+_updated 20-12-2021 for day 13/14's solution_

 # It's puzzle time
 While I have been coding for many years, I have not joined the advent of code before.
 The reason for this was that I know it would be a very time consuming endeavour (and it is).
-I have done some odd coding challenge on [hackerrank](https://www.hackerrank.com) (though mind you, it was not geared towards employment like it is now when I did them), which was how I know how coding challenges can really take up your schedule while being fun, like any hobby would.
+I have done coding challenges before on [hackerrank](https://www.hackerrank.com) (though mind you, it was not geared towards employment like it is now when I did them), which was how I know how coding challenges can really take up your schedule while being fun, like any hobby would.

 However this year, in a new environment, my new peers suggested we try a few together.
 So we did, and since I have already started, I feel the need to finish it, I'll be slow at it given how busy I am trying to finish off work before... well Christmas.
 But I'll most definitely finish it and post all my solutions.

 So a little background of me so you can understand why I approach the puzzles the way I do.
 While I have been programming in Python before the data science boom, it was really after joining the data science crowd via a bootcamp that I went full pythonista.
 And my current work can also be branded as "health data science" so my toolkit is all data science related, which includes [pandas](https://pandas.pydata.org) and [numpy](https://numpy.org) and many more but I highlight these two cause I have used them a lot in my solutions.
 With my origin story out of the way, let the games begin! _Oh by the way, I don't enjoy playing code golf (writing as little lines as possible), so if that's you're here for, I am sorry._

-PS: IF you came before Christmas day and see lots of unfinished puzzles, I'll be updating this blog as I solve the them, so please come back if you would like to see my solutions.
+PS: IF you came before Christmas day and see lots of unfinished puzzles, I'll be updating this blog as I solve the them, so please come back later if you would like to see my solutions.

 # Table of Contents
 * [Day 1: Sonar Sweep](#day1)